Questions about genetic counseling and testing

 Will the information discussed during the genetic counseling appointment(s) be part of my medical records?

 Yes.
 This information is made available to your health care providers so they can make appropriate medical management recommendations and decisions.
-You will also be mailed a copy of the genetic consultation notes for your personal files.
+You may also request a copy of the genetic consultation notes for your personal files.

 Will my genetic test results be part of my medical records?